-Unusual Philly Museums That Tweens and Teens Will Love
+10 Unique and Unusual Museums in Philadelphia for Tweens and Teens

-This just may be the weirdest place in town.
-A museum dedicated entirely to the mysteries of the human body and medical history.
-Older kids will love the collection of 139 human skulls, the interactive exhibit on Civil War medicine, the body of the famous "Soap Lady" and more.
-They can even see pieces of Einstein's brain!
-After-hours guided tours are offered for groups of 10 or more and would make a unique, unforgettable birthday party.
+This museum is dedicated entirely to the mysteries of the human body and medical history.
+Browse the collection of 139 human skulls, the body of the famous "Soap Lady", pieces of Einstein's brain, and more.

-If you've managed to work up (or keep) an appetite during your adventures in odd, look no further than Pizza Brain, the only pizza museum on earth with an artisan pizzeria and ice creamery attached.
-Kids from 1-100 can share an award-winning pie or slices while enjoying the largest collection of pizza memorabilia in the world, then grab a cone at Little Baby's Ice Cream next door, which scoops out extraordinary flavors like birch beer vanilla bean, chipotle chocolate and, it's true, pizza.
+If you've managed to work up (or keep) an appetite during your adventures in odd, head to Pizza Brain, a pizza museum with an artisan pizzeria.
+Share an award-winning pie while enjoying the largest collection of pizza memorabilia in the world.